Common Questions (FAQ)

 8. What clothing should I wear to climb at the Vertical World?

 We advise wearing stretchy, loose fitting (but not baggy), comfortable clothing that you do not mind getting dirty with chalk.
-It is also import to keep in mind that Vertical World’s climbing walls and holds are textured to simulate real rock, and can sometimes snag clothing.
+It is also important to keep in mind that Vertical World’s climbing walls and holds are textured to simulate real rock, and can sometimes snag clothing.

 10. Isn’t climbing outdoors harder than climbing indoors?